davidcortesortuno/paper-2022_toggle-like_current_induced_bp_dynamics_3d_skyrmion_strings/README.md

 to reproduce the results of [1]: *Toggle-like current-induced Bloch point dynamics of 3D skyrmion strings in a room-temperature nanowire* by M. T. Birch,
 D. Cortés-Ortuño, K. Litzius, S. Wintz, F. Schulz, M. Weigand, A. Štefančič, D.
 Mayoh, G. Balakrishnan, P.D.
 Hatton, G. Schütz.
+A preprint version of this publication can be found at https://www.researchsquare.com/article/rs-1235546/v1

 ![](data_analysis/twotubes.png)